Skip to main content

 Journal Article

 1. Dimick JB, Harris C, Barrett M, Kent KC, Sosa JA, Farmer DL (2023).
 American Surgical Association Presidential Session: Navigating the Collision of Corporate Medicine and Changing Workforce Expectations.
 Ann Surg, 278(4), 471-478.
-(Read full article)
+(Read full publication)

 2. Harris CA, Dimick JB, Dossett LA (2020).
 Cultural Complications: A Novel Strategy to Build a More Inclusive Culture.
 Ann Surg, 273(3), e97-e99.
-(Read full article)
+(Read full publication)

 3. Ngaage LM, Harris C, Landford W, Knighton BJ, Stewart T, Ge S, Silverman RP, Slezak S, Rasko YM (2020).
 Follow the money: Investigating gender disparity in industry payments among senior academics and leaders in plastic surgery.
 PLoS One, 15(12), e0235058.
-(Read full article)
+(Read full publication)

 4. Ngaage LM, Ngadimin C, Harris C, Rawes C, Wu Y, Landford W, Slezak S, Rasko YM (2020).
 The Glass Ceiling in Plastic Surgery: A Propensity-Matched Analysis of the Gender Gap in Career Advancement.
 Plast Reconstr Surg, 146(3), 690-697.
-(Read full article)
+(Read full publication)

 5. Harris CA, Evans HL, Telem DA (2020).
 A Practical Decontamination Framework for COVID-19 Front-line Workers Returning Home.
 Ann Surg, 272(2), e129-e131.
-(Read full article)
+(Read full publication)

 6. Ngaage LM, Harris C, Rosen C, Ge S, Kim C, Rada EM, Manahan M, Silverman RP, Slezak S, Rasko YM (2019).
 Sex Disparity in Academic Rank and Industry Payments to Plastic Surgeons.
 Ann Plast Surg, 84(2), 201-207.
-(Read full article)
+(Read full publication)

 7. Ngaage LM, Kim CJ, Harris C, McNichols CH, Ihenatu C, Rosen C, Elegbede A, Gebran S, Liang F, Rada EM, Nam A, Slezak S, Lifchez SD, Rasko YM (2020).
 Graduate perception of cosmetic surgery training in plastic surgery residency and fellowship programs.
 Arch Plast Surg, 47(1), 70-77.
-(Read full article)
+(Read full publication)

 9. Ngaage LM, Harris C, Gao C, Puthumana J, Crabill GA, Baglien B, Wu Y, Rosen C, Rada EM, Groves M, Sansur CA, Rasko YM (2019).
 Investigating the Gender Pay Gap in Industry Contributions to Academic Neurosurgeons.
 World Neurosurg, 130, 516-522.e1.
-(Read full article)
+(Read full publication)

 10. Wallace BI, Harris CA, Wang L, Liu M, Chen JS, Kuo CF, Chung KC (2019).
 Impact of Cumulative Corticosteroid Dosage on Preventable Hospitalization among Taiwanese Patients with Ankylosing Spondylitis and Inflammatory Bowel Disease.
 J Clin Med, 8(5).
-(Read full article)
+(Read full publication)

 11. Harris CA, Banerjee T, Cramer M, Manz S, Ward ST, Dimick J, Telem DA (2018).
 Editorial (Spring) Board?
 Gender Composition in High-impact General Surgery Journals Over 20 Years.
 Ann Surg, 269(3), 582-588.
-(Read full article)
+(Read full publication)

 12. Harris CA, Shauver MJ, Nasser JS, Chung KC (2018).
 The golden year: How functional recovery sets the stage for tendon transfer surgery among patients with tetraplegia-a qualitative analysis.
 Surgery, 165(2), 365-372.
-(Read full article)
+(Read full publication)

 13. Harris CA, Shauver MJ, Yuan F, Nasser J, Chung KC (2018).
 Understanding Patient Preferences in Proximal Interphalangeal Joint Surgery for Osteoarthritis: A Conjoint Analysis.
 J Hand Surg Am, 43(7), 615-624.e4.
-(Read full article)
+(Read full publication)

 14. Harris CA, Muller JM, Shauver MJ, Chung KC (2017).
 Leveraging the Medical Context to Increase Upper Extremity Reconstruction Among Patients With Tetraplegia: A Qualitative Analysis.
 Arch Phys Med Rehabil, 99(3), 459-467.e1.
-(Read full article)
+(Read full publication)

 15. Harris CA, Blencowe N, Telem DA (2017).
 What is in a Pronoun?: Why Gender-fair Language Matters.
 Ann Surg, 266(6), 932-933.
-(Read full article)
+(Read full publication)

 16. Harris CA, Muller JM, Shauver MJ, Chung KC (2016).
 Checkpoints to Progression: Qualitative Analysis of the Personal and Contextual Factors That Influence Selection of Upper Extremity Reconstruction Among Patients With Tetraplegia.
 J Hand Surg Am, 42(7), 495-505.e11.
-(Read full article)
+(Read full publication)

 Editorial

 1. Baskin AS, Dossett LA, Harris CA (2021).
 Cultural Complications Curriculum: Applicability to Surgical Oncology Programs and Practices.
 Ann Surg Oncol, 28(8), 4088-4092.
-(Read full article)
+(Read full publication)

 2. Harris CA, Dimick JB, Dossett LA (2020).
 Cultural complications: Why, how, and lessons learned.
 Am J Surg, 221(3), 609-611.
-(Read full article)
+(Read full publication)

 Letter

 1. Harris CA, Blencowe N, Telem D (2018).
 Response: "Gender Fair Language Matters?".
 [Letter to the editor].
 Ann Surg, 268(6), e93.
-(Read full article)
+(Read full publication)